-Since our May 13, 2022, graduation ceremony is coming up, you may be surprised to learn how this event can benefit anyone interested in homeschooling, even if you don’t know any of the graduates this year.
+Since our May 12 graduation ceremony is coming up, you may be surprised to learn how this event can benefit anyone interested in homeschooling, even if you don’t know any of the graduates.

 Remember the reasons you chose (or are interested in) homeschooling.

-Many of the advantages typically associated with homeschoolers – character development, strong academic records, closer-knit families, etc. – are all borne out during the homeschool graduation ceremony.
+Many of the advantages typically associated with homeschoolers – character development, strong academic records, closer-knit families, etc. – come alive during the homeschool graduation ceremony.

 We take the time to collect individual profiles and descriptions of each graduate, written in their own words.